uriel1998/agaetr/README.md

 There are other files in this repository:

-* `hooty.sh` - a rewrite of `patootie` to use `agaetr`'s framework to interactively
-send a post to (optionally multiple) services immediately.
+* `hooty.sh` - a rewrite of `patootie` to use `agaetr`'s framework to interactively send a post to (optionally multiple) services immediately.

 * `muna.sh` - Used by `agaetr` to remove redirections and shortening.
 Exactly the same as [muna](https://github.com/uriel1998/muna).

+* `ai_gen_alt_text.sh` - Used, if present, to generate alt text for images that do not have it set by the source article.
+It presumes that your OpenAI API key is set in the environment variable `$OPENAI_API_KEY`.

 ## 12. TODO

 ### Roadmap:

-* Other services, eg. linkedin, medium?
+* ensure ad-hoc adding of single URLs works and has sane fallbacks.
+* Check email, make more robust
+* Doublecheck RSS feed generation, it's a PITA
+* send via matrix to a room.
+* send via beeper to recipient(s)
+* send daily post to beeper/matrix
+* linkedin (via crossposter)
+* reduce logspam
+* update/clean up hooty
+* record success/failure for each outbound source.
+* be able to specify config directory, ini file, etc, so that more than one can live on the same system.
+* use NBDZ's bookmarker for instant sharing.

 ### Someday/Maybe:

-* timeout for archivers?
+* Installation helper
+* store data in sqlite perhaps, instead of a straight text file